(updated August 2021)

-Jarrod Lazarus is in his second season at Florida State as the Director of Operations for Leonard Hamilton and his staff.
+Jarrod Lazarus is in his third season at Florida State as the Director of Operations for Leonard Hamilton and his staff.

 His Director of Operations duties at Florida State include coordinating team travel, scheduling practice times, overseeing the team managers and the Leonard Hamilton Basketball Camps along with coordinating the daily operations of the basketball office.